The Future of 3D Printing: Five Predictions

 5. Creating a More Sustainable Future with 3D Printing

 Finally, two of the key tenets to additive manufacturing are sustainability and conservation.
 One of the intrinsic benefits is that scrap material is reduced, if not eliminated.
 As Simon Ford and Mélanie Despeisse point out in their essay, “Additive Manufacturing and Sustainability: An Exploratory Study of the Advantages and Challenges,” additive manufacturing mimics biological processes by creating objects layer by layer, rather than produce a hulking item that must be whittled and chunks carved out to achieve the desired shape.
 “It is inherently less wasteful than traditional subtractive methods of production and holds the potential to decouple social and economic value creation from the environmental impact of business activities,” they write.

 Aside from reducing waste, 3D printing also conserves energy.
-The Metal Powder Industries Federation did a study that listed 17 steps required to produce a truck gear using subtractive manufacturing versus the six steps it takes to accomplish the same task with additive manufacturing.
+The Metal Powder Industries Federation did a study that listed 17 steps required to produce a truck gear using subtractive manufacturing versus the six steps to manufacture the same product with additive manufacturing.
 With 3D printing, the same product took less than half the energy.
 Additionally, by bringing products closer to the customer, 3D printing reduces the need for transporting products and materials, thereby positively affecting the quantity of carbon poured into the atmosphere.
-Therefore, the future of 3D printing will lead to a more sustainable future overall.
+Therefore, we can already see that digital and additive strategies are already leading to a more sustainable future.

-Download the Current State of Additive Materials and 3D Printing Survey Report
+Download the 3D Printing Technology Trends Report

-Insights from 308 individuals responsible for decisions around 3D printing at manufacturing companies on technology adoption, opportunities and challenges.
+Jabil's third biennial report includes insights from over 300 individuals responsible for decisions around 3D printing at manufacturing companies on technology adoption, opportunities and challenges.